Click to return to the first page

 (5) (I don’t remember.
 Sorry.
 Online sources suggest some possibilities, but not a single one of them jogs a memory, and I don’t think it was any of these: Gertie the Dinosaur, A Dash through the Clouds, A Trip to the Moon, Fatima’s Dance, Dealing for Daisy, Dizzy Heights and Daring Hearts, Two Wagons — Both Covered, The Noise of Bombs, Shifting Sands, Crashing Through, the first reel of The Hunchback of Notre Dame, but whatever it was, it didn’t tickle my fancy; if it was one of these, then it may have been Gertie, but I recall first seeing that many years later; much more likely, it was A Trip to the Moon, but, if it was, then why was I not enchanted by it?), and

 (6) a reel of animated glass-lantern slides.
 I would so love to see that particular slide collection again, but I have never been able to identify it or locate it.
 “WE USE ONLY SAFETY FILM IN OUR THEATRE” said one slide as it caught fire.
 The “COMING ATTRACTIONS” slide made me burst out laughing uncontrollably, so much so that I nearly fell onto the floor.
 It was illustrated not by pretty showgirls, but by a pair of elderly grannies, sitting in chairs, looking stern, wearing all black.
-My sisters could not understand why on earth I found that amusing, and they left pretty quickly.
+My sisters and their visiting friend who traveled with us could not understand why on earth I found that amusing, and they left pretty quickly.
 Come to think of it, NOBODY laughed or even chuckled at any of the slides except for me.
 This reel of slides might have been “Intermission Slides from Nickelodeon Days.”
 I remember that it was about five minutes long, and so it might have been the following two items spliced together, though it would surprise me if Disneyland would run 8mm rather than 16mm.
 I see from later Blackhawk catalogues that these two parts were indeed run together as a single 100' reel.

 Except for Steamboat Willie, the films were all from Blackhawk of Davenport.
 I skipped Jekyll, even though a little voice in the back of my head was telling me to watch it just for the historical interest, I couldn’t help but catch lots and lots and lots of glimpses of it, though, which I still remember vividly; I saw Steamboat just twice, I think; it was obviously a talkie but it was shown without sound; I watched The Great Train Robbery probably four times, the slides probably six or seven times, and The Rounders as often as I could.
 I just adored that movie (and still do).
 I found that The Rounders was simply addicting.
 I remember that a wife remarked to her husband that the music perfectly fitted only the Chaplin film, not so much the others.
 I had noticed precisely the same thing, and was glad to overhear it from a total stranger.
 To be surrounded by those images and that music was the highest high I had ever experienced, and the pleasure was so extreme I never wanted it to stop.
 After about four hours, my parents finally lost all patience, stood outside the exit door, called for me to get out of there right away, and that was the end of that.
 Oh how I hated to leave.